-$$CA(N; t, v_1^{k_1} v_2^{k_2} \dots v_m^{k_m})$$
+$$CA(N; t, v_1^{k_1} v_2^{k_2} ... v_m^{k_m})$$

-where N is the size of the array, t is its strength, sum of $k_1, ..., k_m$ is the number of parameters and each v_i stands for the number of values for each of the k_i parameters in turn.
+where N is the size of the array, t is its strength, sum of $k_1, ..., k_m$ is the number of parameters and each $v_i$ stands for the number of values for each of the $k_i$ parameters in turn.
 Suppose we want to generate a pairwise interaction test suite for an instance with 3 parameters, where the first and third parameter can take 4 values and the second one can only take 3 values.
-Then the problem can be formulated as: $CA(N; 2, 4^{1}3^{1}4^{1})$.

-Furthermore, in order to test all combinations one would need 4 3 4 = 48 test cases, pairwise coverage reduces this number to 16.
+Then the problem can be formulated as: $CA(N; 2, 4^13^14^1)$ .
+Furthermore, in order to test all combinations one would need 4 \ 3 \ 4 = 48 test cases, pairwise covergae reduces this number to 12.
 Additionally, suppose that we have the following constraints: first, only the first value for the first parameter can be ever combined with values for the other parameters, and second, the last value for the second parameter can never be combined with values for all the other parameters.
 Introducing such constraints reduces the size of the test suite even further to 8 test cases.
 The importance of constraints is evident even in this small example.

 We differentiate between two types of constraints in this work: hard and soft, terms first proposed by Bryce and Colbourn [2].
-Hard constraints exclude dependencies that happen between parameter values.
-For instance, if turning on 8-bit arithmetic means that we cannot use a division function, then these cannot be tested together.
-Much of the work on constraints has focused on this type of constraints.
-Since the challenge is to construct test suites that are guaranteed to avoid these combinations, we cannot have them in our test suites.

-Soft constraints, on the other hand, have not, hitherto, received as much attention.
-These constraints are combinations of parameters that we do not need to test together (a tester has decided that combining these parameter values is not needed, but the test will still run if this combination exists).
+Hard constraints are exclude dependencies that happen between parameter values.
+For instance, if turning on 8-bit arithmetic means that we can't use a division function, then these can't be tested together.
+Much of the work on constraints has focused on this type of constraint since the challenge is to construct test suites that are guaranteed to avoid thee combinations; we cannot have them in our test suites.
+Soft constraints on the other hand have not received as much attention.
+These are constraints combinations of parameters that we don't need to test together (a tester has decided that combining these parameter values is not needed, but the test will still run if this combination exists).
 An example of such a parameter might be combining the string match function in an empty file.
-While this might be excluded because the tester believes it unlikely to find a fault, the test case containing this pair still runs.
+While this is probably unlikely to find a fault, the test case containing this should still run.